-- -- The mainly silent but occasionally overtly expressed dissatisfaction of a sizable part of the population with a system that grants them no political rights and few economic or general human rights. - -- The resentment of the ethnic minorities of the USSR at being denied the right to natural self-determination and being subjected to Russian domination.
-(The proportion of the athnic population is growing startly - -- The costs and risks of imperial expansion which make the Soviet Union ever more vulnerable to overseas debacles.
+- The mainly silent but occasionally overtly expressed dissatisfaction of a sizable part of the population (especially of Russian ethnic background) with a system that gives them no political rights and few economic or general human rights. - being denied the right to natural self-determination and subjected to Russian domination. - -- The costs and risks of imperial expansion which make the Soviet Union ever more vulnerable to overseas debacles.

 Unlike the economic crisis, which is already at hand, the political crisis threatens the Soviet leadership only potentially.
-But, as the experience of Poland has shown, once the dams that safeguard the integrity of a communist regime develop cracks, the floodwaters of accumulated discontent rush forward, sweeping everything before them.
+But, as the experience of Poland has shown, once the dams that protect the integrity of a communist regime develop cracks, the floodwaters of accumulated discontent rush forward, sweeping everything before them.
 In a totalitarian state, political crises do not mature: they explode.